cloud-gov/cg-site/content/apps/production-ready.md

 * Use the `cf marketplace` to consider your options and sizes for each service and choose appropriately for the resources your application will need.

 ### Space per environment
 When running an application for development or testing, it is best to have a separate space from your production instance in which to run the application.
+Ideally, each space will look identical to each other, with the exception of routes or number of instances.

 #### How
 * As an Org Manager for your organization, use the `cf create-space` command to create new spaces for each environment